dervish77/MiniCPU/README.md

 ### Instruction Model

+MiniCPU instructions are either one byte or two bytes.
+Two byte instructions use the second byte to specify an address in instruction RAM or a data value to be loaded as an immediate operand.
+One byte instructions tbd.

 ```
   OPERATION
   OPERATION aa        - where 'aa' is an 8-bit address in instruction RAM
   OPERATION dd        - where 'dd' is an 8-bit data value in instruction RAM
   OPERATION Rn        - where 'Rn' is one of the 16 general purpose registers
 ```

 ### Architecture Diagram